create your own

 Johnny Appleseed in Ohio

 John Chapman (Johnny Appleseed [1774 – 1845]) was born in Massachusetts.
-As a youth, he became an orchard apprentice and at 18, he took a younger brother and sister with him to Pennsylvania and continued to learn about raising orchards and performing nursery farming.
-His father was the head of the group of carpenters that had worked for General George Washington.
+As a youth, he became an orchard apprentice and at age 18, he took a younger brother and sister with him to Pennsylvania and continued to learn about raising orchards and performing nursery farming.
+His father was the head of the group of carpenters that had worked for General George Washington, so this was all very early in the history of the New Nation, USA.

-Chapman came to Ohio in 1800 and 1801, to Licking County, having come through, Guernsey County where my great-great grandfather (who may have met Chapman) and great grandfather owned two houses sited together on a farm.
+Chapman lived in Ohio in 1800 -1801 in Licking County, having come through Guernsey County where my great-great grandfather (who may have met Chapman) and great grandfather owned two houses situated together on active farmland.
 My great grandfather and his descendants enjoyed the apples from the trees that Chapman planted from seeds in Eastern Ohio for a long while.

 Cheesy Applecakes